Skip to main content

 • model_name

-• Description: Specifies the model to be used for inference, which must be one of the currently loaded models.
+• Description: Specifies the model used for current inference, which must be one of the currently loaded models.
 In the first two run methods, this parameter can be omitted if only one model is loaded; if multiple models are loaded, this parameter must be specified.
-In the third run method, it can still be omitted—in which case all models provided in multi_input_tensors will be inferred; if specified, only the named model will be executed.
+In the third run method, it can still be omitted; if omitted, all models provided in multi_input_tensors will be inferred; if specified, only the specified model will be inferred.

 • Example: